Privacy Notice

 Your government-issued ID and other certificates (for example, birth or marriage certificates), driving license, social security number (or local equivalent).

-Number of your children and their name, age, gender, date of birth, height and weight, your dwelling type, your household income, home valuation, household demographics and number of personal vehicles.
+Number of your children and their name, age, gender, date of birth, height, and weight, dwelling type, household income, home valuation, household demographics, and number of personal vehicles.

 Information relating to underwriting insurance products and managing and processing insurance claims, such as previous insurance records and claims histories, your insurance policy quotes, terms and issue dates, recommendations and decisions regarding your policy underwriting and claims.